RWS/dxa-flexible-campaign-content/README.md

 The benefit of this extension is that digital agencies are given the freedom (within some defined boundaries of the brand guidelines, used CSS framework etc) to build campaign content with unique layout and interaction elements.
 And that without the need of creating specific templates in SDL Tridion Sites for the created campaign.

-New functionality in v1.2:
+New functionality in v1.3:
-* Support for DXA 2.0
+* Support for DXA 2.2 and SDL Tridion Sites 9.0/9.1/9.5
-* Support for tagging of links
-* Support for extraction of external image URLs
-* Support for image properties
-* Support for image alternate texts
+* Performance improvements
-* Support for url variables (%URL%) in tagged properties
+* Support for 9.1/9.5 Addon Service

 A complete distribution is found on SDL AppStore:  https://appstore.sdl.com/web-content-management/app/instant-campaign/748/